gbrsoos/Wordle-Solver/README.md

 6. There is also an executable, which can be used to start the program using a Mac device.

 ## Way of using:
+To be practical, I built an executable file, however, currently it is only working on MacOS.

-The most practical way to use the program is the following:
+The most practical and universal way to use the program is the following:
 1. Fork the repository
-2. In your terminal, navigate to the folder using 'cd'
+2. In your terminal, navigate to the project folder
-3. type 'python main.py' and wait for the program to run
+3. Type 'python main.py' and wait for the program to run